-Best Practice: Clinical neurophysiologists are comfortable interpreting EEG across the lifespan, including recognition of normal variants in children.
+- Best Practice: Clinical neurophysiologists are comfortable interpreting EEG across the lifespan, including recognition of normal variants in children.
 Clinical neurophysiologists should be aware of indications for EEG in neonates, as described in the ACNS guidelines.
-Neurophysiologists should be skilled in interpretation of neonatal

-EEG and application of ACNS terminology and classification systems for neonatal EEG.

-- Current Practice: Most neurophysiologists have limited training in pediatric EEG, and particularly neonatal EEG.
+Neurophysiologists should be skilled in interpretation of neonatal EEG and application of ACNS terminology and classification systems for neonatal EEG. - Current Practice: Most neurophysiologists have limited training in pediatric EEG, and particularly neonatal EEG.
 Despite professional society guidelines indicating the need for neonatal EEG use in common conditions such as hypoxic ischemic encephalopathy or for suspected seizures, neonatal seizures are commonly underdiagnosed or misdiagnosed.
 Few neurophysiologists are skilled in interpretation of amplitude-integrated EEG, widely used for seizure detection by neonatologists. - Resulting Gap: Neurophysiologists are uncertain when faced with some pediatric EEG variants.
-There is inadequate knowledge of risk factors for neonatal seizures, indications for neonatal EEG, and limited competence in performing neonatal EEG and aEEG analysis. - Educational Need: Didactic lectures, online materials, and workshops on pediatric EEG, neonatal EEG and seizures, aEEG techniques, and neonatal EEG guidelines.
+There is inadequate knowledge of risk factors for neonatal seizures, indications for neonatal EEG, and limited competence in performing neonatal c) Digital EEG processing and quantitative EEG

+EEG and aEEG analysis.

+• Educational Need: Didactic lectures, online materials, and workshops on pediatric EEG, neonatal EEG and seizures, aEEG techniques, and neonatal EEG guidelines.